 Microsoft Teams app is undoubtedly a great plan for Office 365 users to enjoy all its group and chat and collaboration features along with emailing functions.

 Slack technology provides the option to have personal chats with your team members or join the conversation thread across different groups.
 It also provides attractive emoticons to express your ideas better.
 Also, you can view conversation details and have conversation settings like ‘must conversation’ and ‘jump to date’.

 Further, there is a ‘@’ icon on the top that showcases all your recent activities.
-Additionally, you can find all your recent file sharing history at one place.
-Overall, Slack app is a user-friendly collaboration tool.
+Additionally, you can find all your recent file-sharing history in one place.
+Overall, the Slack app is a user-friendly collaboration tool.

-The software and apps for Teams too has a simple interface with the tool bar on the left side highlighting all your teams and chat history.
+The software and apps for Teams too have a simple interface with the toolbar on the left side highlighting all your teams and chat history.
 It further helps manage your calendar and initiate calls with an individual or a customized group with just a click.
 The Planner tab is also available, making conversations as streamlined as possible.

 Microsoft Vs Slack: Messaging

 Slack technology provides a lot of handy features to make your conversations personalized.
 You can set reminders about any message or follow-up or pin any conversation.
 Also, it can be integrated with the HubSpot app to add a task or a ticket.

 Microsoft Teams also provides many interesting features to save or share your messages.
 At the same time, it provides advanced formatting options.
 In your messages, you have bold, italics, bullets, font color functionalities.

 Suggested Read: 11 Best Open-Source Password Managers for Teams